vespa-engine/vespa/docker/README.md

 Execute ```./run-vespa.sh <Vespa version number>``` to start Vespa.

-This will create a Docker image which has the rpms from the build step installed.
+This will create a Docker image which has the rpms from the build step (or downloaded rpms to this folder) installed.
 Vespa will be started inside the container.

 *On OS X, the container runs inside the Docker VM.
-Execute ```docker-machine ssh vespa-docker-machine``` to enter the VM.*
+Execute ```docker-machine ssh vespa-docker-machine``` to enter the VM.
+The services can also be reached directly from the host on the IP given by ```docker-machine ip vespa-docker-machine```*

 ## Building Vespa inside a Docker container
 *On OS X, execute ```source osx-setup-docker-machine.sh``` to setup the Docker VM in which to run Docker.*